rancher/elemental-toolkit/README.md

 This command will build a container image which contains the required dependencies to build the custom OS, and will later be used to build the OS itself.
 The result will be a set of container images and an ISO which you can boot with your environment of choice.
 See [Creating derivatives](/docs/creating_derivatives.md) for more details about the process.

-If you are looking after only generating a container image that can be used for upgrades from our vanilla images, see [creating bootable images](/docs/creating_bootable_images.md).
+If you are looking after only generating a container image that can be used for upgrades from the cOS vanilla images, see [creating bootable images](/docs/creating_bootable_images.md) and see also [how to drive upgrades with Fleet](https://github.com/rancher-sandbox/cos-fleet-upgrades-sample).

 ## References